 The tracers used in medicine are complex organic molecules specifically chosen for their affinity for the organ under examination.
 These molecules are ‘marked’ by the presence of a radioactive nucleus, and are often injected intravenously.
-On these skeletal scans, we can see the areas where a diphosphate marked with technetium 99 has built up, indicating the possible presence of metastasis.
-This particular marker is very popular in gamma scintigraphy.
+On these skeletal scans, one can see the areas where a diphosphate marked with technetium 99 has built up, indicating the possible presence of metastasis.
+This particular marker is very used in gamma scintigraphy.

 © M.O.Habert/Pitié-Salpétrière ©

 If order to trace the journey of a specific molecule, one can replace a stable atom with a radioactive isotope (such as replacing hydrogen with tritium), and follow the trail left by the radiation.
 This process is known as radioactive ‘marking’ rather than ‘tracing’, as the isotope in question is merely playing the part of an identifying sticker.